-Originally settled by the Carian Empire, the Greek Dodecanese Island of Kos sits just 2.5 miles off of the coast of Turkey and was most well known in Ancient Times for producing wines, growing lovely melons, and weaving silk.
+Yacht Charter in Kos is on an island originally settled by the Carian Empire.
+The Greek Dodecanese Island of Kos sits just 2.5 miles off of the coast of Turkey and was most well known in Ancient Times for producing wines, growing lovely melons, and weaving silk.
 An important time period for Kos was the Hellenistic Period when the islanders were at the zenith of prosperity, followed then by wealth brought by the Crusaders in the Middle Ages.
-Both time periods have left their mark on the island, which is easy to visit and explore on a crewed yacht charter while cruising through the Greek Dodecanese Islands and along the coast of Turkey.
+Both time periods have left their mark on the island, which is easy to visit and explore on a yacht charter in Kos while cruising through the Greek Dodecanese Islands and along the coast of Turkey.

 Hippocrates is said to be from Kos, born when the island was a center of learning and culture during the Hellenistic Period.
 Today, one of the most significant archaeological sites of Hellenistic ruins is the Asclepion, once a center of great healing.
 The island of Kos, a volcanic island, had in Ancient Times and still today, many mineral springs believed to have healing properties.
 The site of the Asclepion was discovered at the beginning of the 20th century and is still being excavated today.